xnhp/vanted-wiki/AddonExtensions.md

 * tools
 * file formats

-The following image highlights areas, that support custom extension provided by the addon.
+The following image highlights areas, that support custom extension provided by the add-on:

 ![](images/overviewLocationGUIExtensions.jpg)

-All those extensions extend certain interfaces / classes to garuantee support of certain methods.
+All those extensions extend certain interfaces / classes to guarantee support of certain methods.

-To extend the functionality, you add the extension to provided array fields, that are present in the main entry class of the Add-on. (see [Project Structure](ProjectStructure.md) for details.
+To extend the functionality, you add the extension to the provided array fields, that are present in the main entry class of the Add-on. (see [Project Structure](ProjectStructure.md) for details.
 This entry class must extend `de.ipk_gatersleben.ag_nw.graffiti.plugins.addons.AddonAdapter` to have the necessary fields.

-If you take the example addon class, it will look like this.
-This addon makes use of every possible extension possibility in VANTED.
+If you take the example add-on class, it will look like this.
+This add-on makes use of every possible extension possibility in VANTED.

 ```java
 public class MyAddon extends AddonAdapter {